veeto

 Key Takeaways

-• Reduces rideshare companies' required uninsured motorist coverage from $1 million to $50,000 per person.
+• Reduces rideshare insurance coverage from $1 million to $100,000 per person for uninsured motorist claims.

-• Mandates companies reinvest insurance cost savings into driver and rider benefits.
+• Mandates rideshare companies reinvest insurance cost savings to benefit drivers and passengers.

 Summary

-Senator Cabaldon's transportation network company insurance reform legislation modifies coverage requirements for ride-hailing services in California, reducing mandatory uninsured and underinsured motorist protection from $1 million to $50,000 per person and $100,000 per incident.
-The bill shifts responsibility for maintaining this coverage solely to transportation network companies, removing the current option for drivers to provide their own policies.
+Senator Cabaldon's transportation network company insurance legislation modifies coverage requirements for ride-hailing services, reducing mandatory uninsured and underinsured motorist protection from $1 million to $100,000 per person and $300,000 per incident.
+The bill shifts responsibility for maintaining this coverage entirely to transportation network companies, removing the current option for drivers to provide it through their own policies or in combination with company insurance.

 Key Dates